We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Don’t expect the same results as traditional deodorants when switching to a natural product.
 It could take a few days or weeks for your underarms to rebalance their ecosystem.
 You can try an armpit detox to potentially speed up the process, but keep in mind that natural deodorants won’t halt sweat.
 Instead, they’ll work to minimize odor when things heat up.

 So, although you might not want to go on a date without showering right after hot yoga, your natural, unmasked scent is totally acceptable in everyday circumstances.
-And it’s likely one of your attractive qualities.
+And it could just attract a potential partner.

-You can buy natural deodorant at most natural food stores, where other natural skin-care products are sold, or online.
-Some cult favorites include:
+You can buy natural deodorant at most natural food stores, online, or anywhere you might purchase other natural skin care products.

 Finding the right natural deodorant for you can involve a little trial and error, much like searching for a favorite pair of jeans.
-That’s because not only do we all smell differently but we all smell differently, too.
+That’s because not only does everyone smell differently, but everyone smells differently, too.

 You can also try making your own, if the online options don’t appeal to you.
 Try this easy recipe: